 Attack on Titan has some of the elements, due to the author being a fan.
 This is especially noted in the fighting style used by Action Girl Annie, and taught to Eren upon his request.
 This ends up being extremely significant later on, during Eren's battles with first Annie, and later Reiner in their Titan forms.
 He also includes a Shout-Out to MMA fighters Yushin Okami and Brock Lesnar in the designs of the Rogue Titan and the Armored Titan, respectively.

 Many early western MMA fighters moved into professional wrestling because MMA was not paying enough.
 Ken Shamrock, Dan Severn, Don Frye and Tank Abbot are some of the most notable examples.
 Their personas were based on their MMA background.
 Some fighters, including Josh Barnett and Don Frye, perform on the Japanese circuit while pursuing MMA at the same time.

 The Japanese pro-wrestling circuit blurs the line between show matches and legitimate shoot matches, often showing both on the same card.
-Many Japanese pro-wrestlers, particularly in the days of DREAM, transitioned into straight MMA fighters.
+Many Japanese pro-wrestlers, particularly in the days of PRIDE, transitioned into straight MMA fighters.
 Wrestling legend Antonio Inoki was an early pioneer of MMA with his famous match against Muhammad Ali.
 The most memorable Japanese wrestler of the modern age is Kazushi Sakuraba, who earned the name "the Gracie Hunter" for besting several Gracie fighters in MMA.